opendocsg/slw-judgments-backfill/2018_SGHC_86/report.md

  CA 27/2014 $962,766.00 as against the guideline of $60,000 -$100,000.

-_Hock Peter v Lin Jian Wei_ [2010] 45 SLR 331 to the successful plaintiff in his defamation suit against the two defendants.
+_Hock Peter v Lin Jian Wei_ <span class="citation">[2010] 45 SLR 331</span> to the successful plaintiff in his defamation suit against the two defendants.
 The appellate court’s decision was given in 2011 before the costs scheduling provisions came into effect.
 It was there held that besides the considerations listed in para 1(2) of Appendix 1 to O 59, the principle of proportionality must also apply regardless of whether taxation is on a standard or indemnity basis.
 The Court of Appeal said at [56]:

  We think that costs that are plainly disproportionate to, inter alia , the value of the claim cannot be said to have been reasonably incurred.
 Thus, in assessing whether costs incurred are reasonable, it needs to be shown that the costs incurred were not just reasonable and necessary for the disposal of the matter, but also, in the entire context of that matter, proportionately incurred.